Research and Development

 ■ Joint development with other companies

-We actively incorporate the expertise of startups and other companies through the collaborative system we have developed.
+We actively incorporate the expertise of start-up companies and other companies through the collaborative system we have developed.

 Recent R&D Themes